tdeekens/promster/readme.md

 ### Customizing buckets and percentiles

 Each Prometheus histogram or summary can be customized in regard to its bucket or percentile values.
 While `@promster` offers some defaults, these might not always match your needs.
-To cutomize the metrics you can pass a `metricBuckets` or `metricPercentiles` object whose key is the metric name you intend to customize the the value is the `percentile` or `bucket` value passed to the underlying Promtheus metric.
+To customize the metrics you can pass a `metricBuckets` or `metricPercentiles` object whose key is the metric name you intend to customize the the value is the `percentile` or `bucket` value passed to the underlying Prometheus metric.

 To illustrate this, we can use the `@promster/express` middleware: